 Burn Marks and Rust are Not The Hallmarks of Great Grill Grates

 Cast iron fry pans and griddles can become non-stick with use, so many people have the misimpression that cast iron grill grates are also non-stick.
 They are not.
-Pans and griddles become non-stick because, believe it or not, the metal is slightly porous and the surface is textured, so oil nestles in there and forms a slippery polymer that can last for years if it is not overheated or scrubbed with abrasives.
+Pans and griddles become non-stick because, believe it or not, the metal is slightly porous and the surface is textured, so oil nestles in there and forms a slippery coating that can last for years if it is not overheated or scrubbed with abrasives.

-It's true that cast iron grates are heavy and have a high thermal capacity, making them very efficient at and holding and transmitting heat to meat.
+It’s true that cast iron grates are heavy and have a high thermal capacity, making them very efficient at and holding and transmitting heat to meat.
 They make definitive grill marks.
-But deep grill marks don't translate to maximum flavor because that leaves much of the meat surface (and potential flavor) undeveloped.
-Click here to rad more about the myth of grill marks.
+But deep grill marks don’t translate to maximum flavor because that leaves much of the meat surface (and potential flavor) undeveloped.
+Click here to read more about the myth of grill marks.